-Of course, exhaustion can have many causes ranging from depression to mononucleosis, to more.
+Of course, exhaustion can have many causes ranging from depression to mononucleosis.
 So this symptom on its own isn’t indicative of lupus, but if it’s one of a longer list of lupus symptoms, it’s worth considering.
-Find out about 13 conditions that might be making you tired.

 You have blisters in weird places